 Middle Cambrian–upper Silurian shallow marine successions, although recording gradual increases in bioturbation depths and intensities, are similarly characterized by a combination of high intensities of horizontal burrowing and low intensities of vertical sediment mixing.
 Trace fossils of cm-scale diameters are common, occur in dense multigenerational assemblages and record sophisticated strategies of infaunalization (35, 37, 38).
 However, bed-penetrative burrowing is relatively uncommon and does not exceed mm- to cm-scale depths; burrow assemblages are commonly shallow-tier and exceptionally preserved (35).
 Moreover, although thicker, on average, than in lower Cambrian successions, tempestites remain remarkably thin; for instance, mean sandstone bed thickness in heterolithic siliciclastic successions has been reported to not exceed 3.5 cm (data S1; (35, 36, 39)).
-In both siliciclastic and carbonate successions recording shallow subtidal environments, sedimentary fabrics are only moderately disrupted; although rare intervals are characterized by ii values as high as 5, mean ii in heterolithic siliciclastic and most carbonate successions does not exceed 3.5 (data S1; (4, 11)).
+In both siliciclastic and carbonate successions that record shallow subtidal environments, sedimentary fabrics are only moderately disrupted; although rare intervals are characterized by ii values as high as 5, mean ii in heterolithic siliciclastic and most carbonate successions does not exceed 3.5 (data S1; (4, 11)).
 The only early Paleozoic shallow subtidal marine environment in which sediment mixing appears to have undergone a major expansion in intensity and depth was carbonate inner shelf systems—for instance, mean ii values substantially increase between Middle and Upper Ordovician strata in the Great Basin of the western USA (from ii 3.1 to ii 4.6) (data S1; (40)).
 However, through most of the early Paleozoic—as constrained by lower Cambrian–upper Silurian data from heterolithic siliciclastic systems and lower Cambrian–Middle Ordovician data from carbonate systems—sediment mixing remained relatively limited in shallow marine settings.
 On the basis of these data, the mixed layer has been suggested to have experienced, on average, only modest increases in depth across this interval (for instance, from approximately 0.2 to 1.5 cm in heterolithic siliciclastic settings) (4, 11, 35).

 Middle–late Paleozoic sediment mixing